julienreszka/julienreszka/README.md

 ### ~You Ain't Gonna Need It~

+You will probably need this.

 Mistakes happen but Failure is not an option.

 Make sure that if there are defects, they either have a workaround and they are in secondary features.

 ### ~Fail Fast~

+Slow but steady.

 Develop mechanisms of control.